How to extend Disk Space on a Server

 After you have verified that it is the right disk, make the change and then press OK.
 I have added 1GB extra for this example.

+Now the change has been made rescan the disk so that the new added space shows up in the server manager.
 Once the disks have rescanned you should have another section to your disk with an unallocated sign in the box.

 Now open command prompt as administrator